Within this Universe, we’re merely a drop in the cosmic ocean.

 All that humanity has ever experienced is confined to a spheroid just 13,000 km across.

 This view of the Earth comes to us courtesy of NASA’s MESSENGER spacecraft, which had to perform flybys of Earth and Venus in order to lose enough energy to reach its ultimate destination: Mercury.
 The round, rotating Earth and its features are undeniable, as this rotation explains why Earth bulges at the center, is compressed at the poles, and has different equatorial and polar diameters.
-Still, the mean diameter of the Earth is a little under 13,000 kilometers, and differs by less than 1% in the polar and equatorial directions.
+However, more than rotation is needed to explain the duration of a day, as Earth also moves through space relative to the Sun.

 Even other planets routinely occupy thousands of times the volume of Earth.